 Jasper has a lot of different varieties, and mineral sellers do usually misuse varietal names.

-Another type of fake jasper is represented by dyed natural materials like low-quality jasper, or chalcedony, or agate again.
+Another type of fake jasper is represented by dyed natural materials like low-quality jasper, chalcedony, or agate.
 Speaking about dyed jasper is offensive to all unbelievable natural jasper color and pattern varieties.

 A human can barely enhance what nature created.
 However, some fake jaspers can be observed.
 Fake jasper occurs in sharp and glowing colors like acid purple, yellow, green, or blue colors.